Wildlife Protection Society of India: Investigation

 WPSI maintains a network of undercover agents and informants who gather intelligence on the illegal trade in endangered species.
 WPSI's informers and agents are especially active in Uttarakhand, Uttar Pradesh, Maharashtra, Madhya Pradesh, Chhattisgarh, Andhra Pradesh, Kerala, Karnataka, Tamil Nadu, West Bengal and the Sundarbans area.

 In November, 2008, in one notable case, the notorious tiger poacher, "Dariya", was arrested by the Katni Forest Department, with information and assistance provided by Wildlife Protection Society of India.
 Senior field investigators also maintain contact with personnel in lower courts, which is where most wildlife offences are tried.
 They liaise continuously with informers, forest officials and the police.
 They are involved with elephant poaching and ivory trade investigations.

 Crime data

 The WPSI Wildlife Crime Database has records of over 15,300 wildlife crimes involving more than 400 species that are targeted by wildlife traders and poachers.
 Data on wildlife crimes is received and processed daily with specially developed computer software.
 Important leads are verified and passed on to enforcement authorities for further action.
-In 2008 WPSI significantly expanded their database on tiger poaching and trade and related wildlife crimes.
+In 2008 WPSI significantly expanded its database on tiger poaching and trade and related wildlife crimes.
 This data assists enforcement agencies in detecting wildlife crime and aids the apprehension and prosecution of criminals.